ctrl-alt-del-world/midway/README.md

 ✖️ Ability to quick add to cart
 ✖️ cart visible on the frontend
 ✖️ Add/remove items from the cart
+✖️ Ability to see orders
+✖️ Add/remove addresses
+✖️ Ability to see/edit addresses

 #### Feature roadmap
 ✖️ 🍝 Add Analytics patterns (via get analytics)